 "Angela and Lowell are very passionate and knowledgeable about dog training.
-They promote positive reinforcement in training, which is crucial for all dogs, especially timid ones like our dog.
-Angela and Lowell were well-prepared for every session and provided lots of opportunities to practice techniques taught in class.
-In particular, I appreciated their many ideas and 'tricks' to reinforce what they taught as I worked with Lucy both in class and at home.
-One important aspect that I took away from their class is to have fun training our dogs.
+They promote positive reinforcement, which is crucial for all dogs, especially timid ones like ours.
+One important aspect I took away is to have fun.
 Witnessing Lucy's better behaviors has definitely proven rewarding."

 -Amy P., Basic Manners Student

 We only use methods that are recognized and supported by the top training experts in the field of behavior modification and learning theory.
 Our training classes are all progressive, science-based, positive reinforcement techniques that are proven effective and reinforce (versus damage) the canine-handler relationship and bond.

 Any kind of punishment-based, corrective training, such as training that involves choke chains, prong collars or leash corrections.
 These methods are not science-based, humane or effective.
 Do they work?
 In the moment, yes.
 But they are painful, unnecessary and damaging to your relationship with your dog.
 These techniques also fail to produce long-term results and require that you forever painfully correct your dog.
 They give the illusion of being effective because they work in the moment (through instilling fear) but in terms of long-term change and progress, they are completely ineffective.
 Since these techniques aren’t humane, necessary or effective in creating long-term change, we don’t use them!
 Our rule of thumb: If it doesn’t feel good to do and your dog isn’t excited about it, we don’t do it!

 What sets HSHV dog training classes apart from other dog training?